 B2B Business Model Example: Apple & Samsung

-As we discussed above, Apple and Samsung working together on iPhone is a great example of B2B business model.
+As we discussed above, Apple and Samsung working together on iPhone is a great example of the B2B business model.
 Samsung is a reliable provider of Processor chips for Apple and these processors are used on the latest Apple iPhones.

-Even though there is a rivalry among the companies, both of them stuck with this B2B model because Samsung can meet the huge demand of processors for Apple and Apple pays a hefty sum for each processor Samsung delivers.
+Even though there is a rivalry among the companies, both of them stuck with this B2B model because Samsung can meet the huge demand of processors for Apple, and Apple pays a hefty sum for each processor Samsung delivers.